Champaign-Urbana Public Health District is a trusted agent in a thriving community.

 People living with HIV and AIDS rely on us for case management.
 Young and old come to our clinics for health screenings, flu and pneumonia shots and other immunizations.

-We inspect food and drink establishments, body art establishments and tanning facilities.
+We inspect food and drink establishments, and tanning facilities.
 We conduct lead investigations, license wells and provide food-handling instruction.

 The list of services goes on and on.
 Each of the Health District divisions - Administration; Community Health Nursing & Clinical Services; Community Health Surveillance, Planning & Education; Dental Health; Environmental Health; Family Health; and HIV/STD/TB Prevention & Management - serves a unique public health function.
 All programs within these divisions are designed to address health priorities in the Champaign-Urbana community.